ippontech/blog-usa/posts/using-ansible-and-ecs-fargate-for-an-easy-client-handoff.md

 # Additional Thoughts

-## Spend enough energy to assure that back-end and front-end nodes can be scaled easily
+## Spend enough energy to assure that back end and front-end nodes can be scaled easily
 Don't worry about auto scaling out of the gate.
 Do assure that _someone_ can easily launch additional nodes or replace nodes with larger instances.
 A properly defined ECS task will make it easy to launch additional nodes.

 ## Codify security practices up front